Gerda Asmus · Bluhm

 I am an Assistant Professor (Akademische Rätin) at the University of Hohenheim.
 I am also a senior researcher at the economics department of Goettingen University for the project Economic and Ideological Causes of Political Radicalization and Violence.
 I completed my dissertation "Essays in Political Economy - Historical Natural Experiments and Economic Development" at Heidelberg University (October 2022).

-Last visiting research stays:
+Past visiting research stays:

-University of California San Diego, the USA 2019-2022
+University of California San Diego, USA, 2019-2022

-The Hebrew University of Jerusalem, Israel 2018/2019
+The Hebrew University of Jerusalem, Israel, 2018/2019